Fiewor/portfolio_website/README.md

 # portfolio_website
-A simple portfolio website made to apply Sass learnt from Brad the beginning Modern HTML, CSS and Sass tutorial
+A simple portfolio website made to apply Sass learnt from Brad Traversy's 'Modern HTML, CSS and Sass from the beginning' tutorial